Nephrolithiasis

 Diagnostic Tests

 1. Limited metabolic evaluation: A basic evaluation including urinalysis, culture, and blood tests should be done for all patients with acute renal colic.
 Stone analysis should be completed for any collected stones to determine their composition.
 Following the first episode of renal colic, a limited metabolic stone workup should be performed in all patients in the absence of risk factors for recurrent stone disease.
-This basic workup is done when the patient is free of the acute symptoms of colic, usually 2 to 3 months after the episode or urologic intervention due to renal colic (the patient should follow his/her usual diet) and in persons incidentally diagnosed with asymptomatic kidney stones:
+This basic workup is done when the patient is free of the acute symptoms of colic, usually 2 to 3 months after the episode or urologic intervention due to renal colic (the patient should follow their usual diet) and in persons incidentally diagnosed with asymptomatic kidney stones:

 1) Urinalysis: Presence of specific crystals such as uric acid, cystine, calcium oxalate, or calcium phosphate in urine may indicate the type of renal stones.